Git-Fg/Eve_Project/research_docs/linguistic_theories.md

 ## 2. Key Components of Cultural Conceptualizations in Language

-Cultural Conceptualizations in Language (CCL) is a theoretical framework that explores how cultural knowledge and experiences are reflected in language use[5](https://core.ac.uk/download/pdf/235269418.pdf)[9](https://www.researchgate.net/publication/316623713_Cultural_Linguistics_The_State_of_the_Art).
+Cultural Conceptualizations in Language (CCL) is a theoretical framework that explores how cultural knowledge and experiences are reflected in language use [5](https://core.ac.uk/download/pdf/235269418.pdf)  [9](https://www.researchgate.net/publication/316623713_Cultural_Linguistics_The_State_of_the_Art).
 The key components of CCL include:

 1. Cultural schemas: Abstracted, shared mental representations of cultural experiences
 2. Cultural categories: Culturally specific ways of classifying and organizing concepts